nocturna-alt/nocturna-alt/README.md

 - 📜 **Favorite Quote**: “The unexamined life is not worth living.” — Socrates
 - 💡 **Goal**: To inspire and uplift others through shared knowledge and creativity.
 - 🌌 **Drawn to the Dark and Mysterious**: Captivated by beauty hidden in shadows, where depth and mystery converge.
-- 🌱 **Eco-Conscious & Vegetarian**: Living with reverence for nature and a commitment to sustainability.

 ---